Opentrons/opentrons/api/docs/v2/complex_commands/parameters.rst

 .. versionadded:: 2.0

-Mixing occurs before every aspiration, including when :ref:`complex-tip-refilling` is required.
+Mixing occurs before every aspiration, including when :ref:`tip refilling <complex-tip-refilling>` is required.

 .. note::
     :py:meth:`~.InstrumentContext.consolidate` ignores any value of ``mix_before``.
 Mixing on the second and subsequent aspirations of a consolidate command would defeat its purpose: to aspirate multiple times in a row, from different wells, *before* dispensing.